Sued By A Debt Collector in Missouri

 Bad Debt Collections Lawsuits on the Rise

-Here at Markwell Law, LLC, we have seen a recent increase in cases of debt collection lawsuits.
+Here at Markwell Law, LLC, we have seen an increase in cases of debt-collection lawsuits.
 In many instances, these cases should have never been filed in the first place.
-As a result, if you are being sued by CACH LLC, or any debt collection company, you have several option which may include fighting the case in whole, discussing payment arrangement, or even turning the tables against them for violations of the FDCPA (Fair Debt Collection Practices Act).
-Under the FDCPA, you may very well be entitle to compensation and the violating party will be required to pay any and all of your attorney’s fees of fighting these bad debt collection lawsuits.
+As a result, if you are being sued by CACH LLC or any debt collection company, you have several options which may include fighting the case in whole, discussing payment arrangements, or even turning the tables against them for violations of the FDCPA (Fair Debt Collection Practices Act).
+Under the FDCPA, you may very well be entitled to compensation and the violating party will be required to pay any and all of your attorney’s fees for fighting these bad debt-collection lawsuits.